DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 | Softmax				|      									        |

+**Dropout** refers to ignoring units (i.e. neurons) during the training phase of a certain set of neurons which is chosen at random.
+By “ignoring”, these units are not considered during a particular forward or backward pass.

+**ReLU** and **Softmax** are nonlinear activation functions.
+ReLU has output 0 if the input is less than 0.
+If the input is greater than 0, the output is equal to the input.
+The softmax function is often used in the final layer of a neural network-based classifier.
+Softmax maps our output to a [0,1] range but also maps each output in such a way that the total sum is 1.
+The output of Softmax is therefore a probability distribution.

 #### 3. Model training

 To train the model, I used the Adam optimizer, the batch size of 128, 50 epochs, the learning rate of 0.001, and the keep probability of 0.5 for dropout.

 A validation set is used to assess how well the model is performing.
-A low accuracy on the training and validation sets imply underfitting.
+A low accuracy on the training and validation sets implies underfitting.
 A high accuracy on the training set but low accuracy on the validation set implies overfitting.

 #### 4. Performance

+Here, I used accuracy as the metric for evaluating the model performance.
+The definition for accuracy is the number of correctly predicted examples divided by the total number of the examples.

 * training set accuracy of 0.998
 * validation set accuracy of 0.967